Thailand Visa Requirements from Dubai: Documents Checklist

 - Travel history showing responsible past travel, bank statement with AED 8,000+ average balance

-These are supplementary recommendations, not official embassy requirements.
-Based on OraVisa client experience with the Thai Embassy in Abu Dhabi.
+These are supplementary recommendations, not official requirements.
+Based on OraVisa client experience with Thai visa applications from the UAE.

 Common Document Mistakes That Lead to Rejection

-The Thai Embassy in Abu Dhabi returns incomplete applications without processing, and eVOA systems auto-reject non-compliant submissions.
+The Thai e-Visa system returns incomplete applications without processing, and the eVOA system auto-rejects non-compliant submissions.
 These are the most common mistakes OraVisa corrects before submission:

 - Submitting a bank statement printed from internet banking without a bank stamp or official letterhead